-CNH Industrial Capital America LLC, a limited liability company organized under the laws of Delaware (often referred to as "CNH Industrial Capital America"), has acquired or originated and selected the receivables transferred to the trust and is also the sponsor for the transaction described in this prospectus.
-CNH Industrial Capital America is an indirect wholly owned finance subsidiary of CNH Industrial N.V. ("CNH Industrial").
-On February 28, 2014, CNH Industrial Capital America changed its name from CNH Capital America LLC to CNH Industrial Capital America LLC.
+CNH Industrial Capital America LLC, a limited liability company organized under the laws of Delaware ("CNH Capital"), has acquired or originated and selected the receivables transferred to the trust and is also the sponsor for the transaction described in this prospectus.
+CNH Capital is an indirect wholly owned finance subsidiary of CNH Industrial N.V. ("CNH N.V.").
+On February 28, 2014, CNH Capital changed its name from CNH Capital America LLC to CNH Industrial Capital America LLC.

-CNH Industrial Capital America provides and administers financing for the retail purchase or lease of new and used agricultural, construction and other equipment.
-CNH Industrial offers various retail financing options to end-use customers through CNH Industrial Capital America and other CNH Industrial affiliates, subsidiaries and joint ventures to facilitate the sale of its products in North America, Europe, Latin America, Australia and other parts of the world.
+CNH Capital provides and administers financing for the retail purchase or lease of new and used agricultural, construction and other equipment.
+CNH N.V. offers various retail financing options to end-use customers through CNH Capital and other CNH N.V. affiliates, subsidiaries and joint ventures to facilitate the sale of its products in North America, Europe, Latin America, Australia and other parts of the world.
 However, the trust will include only receivables of obligors located in the United States.

-CNH Industrial Capital America's operations principally involve purchasing retail installment sale contracts and leases from dealers and originating retail installment loans and leases.
-In addition, CNH Industrial Capital America facilitates and finances the sale of insurance products and extended service plans to retail customers, provides financing for dealers' inventory, parts and rental equipment yards, and also provides other retail financing programs for end-use customers in North America.
-CNH Industrial Capital America, its subsidiaries and affiliates also provide various financing options to dealers for a variety of purposes, including inventory, working capital, real estate acquisitions, construction and remodeling, business acquisitions, dealer systems and service and maintenance equipment.
+CNH Capital's operations principally involve purchasing retail installment sale contracts and leases from dealers and originating retail installment loans and leases.
+In addition, CNH Capital facilitates and finances the sale of insurance products and extended service plans to retail customers, provides financing for dealers' inventory, parts and rental equipment yards, and also provides other retail financing programs for end-use customers in North America.
+CNH Capital, its subsidiaries and affiliates also provide various financing options to dealers for a variety of purposes, including inventory, working capital, real estate acquisitions, construction and remodeling, business acquisitions, dealer systems and service and maintenance equipment.

-CNH Industrial Capital America offers a broad variety of financing options through dealers to end-use customers for the retail sale of CNH Industrial's agricultural, construction and other equipment, used equipment accepted by dealers in trade and equipment of other manufacturers stocked and sold by the dealer network.
+CNH Capital offers a broad variety of financing options through dealers to end-use customers for the retail sale of CNH N.V.'s agricultural, construction and other equipment, used equipment accepted by dealers in trade and equipment of other manufacturers stocked and sold by the dealer network.

-CNH Industrial's United States dealers and company-owned dealerships located in the United States assign and sell retail installment sale contracts and leases to CNH Industrial Capital America on a regular basis.
+CNH N.V.'s United States dealers and company-owned dealerships located in the United States assign and sell retail installment sale contracts and leases to CNH Capital on a regular basis.